ericklein/air_quality/readme.md

 - See GitHub Issues for project

 ### Questions
-- [Q]120220: screen; Why do I need wire and spi for OLED displays?
-- [Q]082921: time; when do I need to timestamp data bound for MQTT; adafruit.io time stamps for me, does a local server?
 - [Q]090721: I've failed at compressing zuluDateTimeString() twice, what is the issue relative to string buildout?
 - [Q]100621: how did LadyAda calculate battery capacity, as hex values are not on a linear formula though battery capacity is?
-- [Q]110921: does C02 require calibration for SCD40 (direct CO2 read, not eCO2)

 ### Revisions
+- 010622
+	- initial version of AQM (air quality) support via OpenWeatherMap
 - 010222
 	- Modifications to the deepSleep() routine, trying to fix the rapid battery depletion issue that has emerged
 - 122721
-	- Added initial version of outside weather support
+	- initial version of outside weather support via OpenWeatherMap
 - 120821
 	- [FR][P2]051021: screen; current time -> closed to conserve battery as primary screen type is eInk on a ONETIME loop
 	- Moving FR and Issues to Github from readme.md